Skip to main content

 We’ve heard it many times: Norway’s self-sufficiency rate is worryingly low.
 According to official estimates, we can only produce 35 per cent of the food we eat.
 But is that the whole picture?

 The seafood we produce in Norway can in fact cover up to 60 per cent of the population’s daily energy requirements.
-If we add this to the mix, Norway’s food preparedness suddenly looks a whole lot better.
+If we add this into the mix, Norway’s food preparedness suddenly looks a whole lot better.

 Fresh and frozen fish can be equally good.
 Which is fortunate for Norway’s food preparedness.

-“Over 50 per cent of our fish is actually frozen when it arrives,” says Nan Iren Revheim Erdal, factory manager in Melbu.
+“Over 50 per cent of our fish is actually frozen when it arrives,” says Nan Iren Revheim Erdal, the factory manager in Melbu.

 The fish is gutted and frozen on board the fishing vessels before it comes ashore.